-In the case of solicited multi-year PPP projects approved under R.A.
+For multi-year Public-Private Partnership projects approved under R.A.
 No. 6957, as amended by R.A.
-No. 7718, the same shall be covered by a letter of commitment issued in accordance with the guidelines issued by the DBM.
+No. 7718, the National Government responsibility shall be covered by a letter of commitment issued in accordance with the guidelines issued by the DBM.

-In all instances, the obligation to be incurred for multi-year projects shall in no case exceed the allotment released for the purpose during the year.
+In all instances, the disbursements to be incurred for multi-year contracts shall in no case exceed the cash appropriations for the purpose during the year.
 Procurement of multi-year projects shall be subject to the provisions of R.A.
 No. 9184 and its IRR and the guidelines issued by the GPPB.